Cubeseed/Backend/doc/chat-documentation.md

 #### 1. **Consumer Emitted All Conversations Unread Count Event**
 - **Event Name**: `unread_count`
-- **Description**: Sends the total number of unread messages a user has
+- **Description**: Sends the total number of unread messages a user has.
+This event is sent in two cases:
+      Case 1: When a [read_message event](#5-client-emitted-messages-read-event) is revieved from the client
+      Case 2: When a connection is made to the All Conversation Based Notification endpoint (ws://127.0.0.1:8000/ws/notifications)
 - **Payload**
 ```json
 {